vanestw/Tanner-Van-Es/README.md

 [***Click here if you are using your own device***](https://github.com/vanestw/Tanner_Van-Es--Eli_Blume/tree/main#using-personal-device)

 *In this readme we will be referring to PowerShell, but if you are using a Mac the instructions are the same in the terminal.*

+**In order to access PowerShell, press the windows button on your keyboard and type in `Windows PowerShell`, press enter and you will be faced with a blue screen and command line.**

 ## Getting Started